TysonJones/uclhc-monitor/README.md

     "database name":           "RunningJobs",
     "measurement name":        "num_jobs",
     "metric type":             "COUNTER",
-    "aggregation operation":   "LAST",
+    "aggregation operation":   "FINAL",
     "group by ClassAd fields": ["Owner", "MATCH_EXP_JOB_SITE"],
+    "job statuses":              ["RUNNING OR RAN"],
-    "job status":              ["RUNNING", "COMPLETED", "RAN THEN REMOVED"], "description":             "The number of running jobs (by each owner on each site) at the end of each bin" }
+    "description":             "The number of running jobs (by each owner on each site) at the end of each bin" }
 ```

-Uses the database `Utilisation` with a measurement called `cpu_time` which gives the CPU time (in each bin) used by each user for all their running and previously run (not currently idle) jobs combined.
+Uses the database `Utilisation` with a measurement called `cpu_time` which gives the CPU time (in each bin) used by each user for all their running and previously run (not currently idle) jobs combined (note that the `job statuses` is entirely equivalent to above).

 ```
 {
     "database name":           "Utilisation",
     "measurement name":        "cpu_time",
-    "metric type":             "DIFFERENCE",
+    "metric type":             "CHANGE",
     "value ClassAd field":     "RemoteUserCpu",
     "aggregation operation":   "SUM",
     "group by ClassAd fields": ["Owner"],
-    "job status":              ["RUNNING", "COMPLETED", "RAN_THEN_REMOVED"],
+    "job statuses":            ["RUNNING", "COMPLETED", "RAN_THEN_REMOVED"],
     "description":             "The CPU time used by each owner on each job site per bin" }
 ```